jvc-byte/jvc-byte/README.md

 - 📫 How to reach me via [**email**](mailto:jvc8463@gmail.com).
 - 📄 Know about my experiences on [**LinkedIn**](https://linkedin.com/in/jvc-byte).
 - 💬 Open for your suggestions.
-- ⚡ Fun fact **The first 1GB hard drive, introduced by IBM in 1980, weighed over 500 pounds and cost $40,000.
+- ⚡ Fun fact: **The first 1GB hard drive, introduced by IBM in 1980, weighed over 500 pounds and cost $40,000.
 Today, you can fit many terabytes of data on a tiny, affordable flash drive that fits in your pocket!**

 <!-- CONNECT WITH ME -->
 <p align="left" style="display: flex; align-items: center;">
   <strong>Let's Connect on:</strong>